raechelo/odom-static-comp-2/README.md

-# Static Comp 2 Was...
+# Static Comp 2
-a composition of a website given to challenge the dev with multiple aspects of what we have learned so far this mod, including but not limited to: grid, flex, positioning, tables, responsive layouts, media queries, animations, images, alignment, design, and typography.
+Was a composition of a website given to challenge the dev with multiple aspects of what we have learned so far this mod, including but not limited to: grid, flex, positioning, tables, responsive layouts, media queries, animations, images, alignment, design, and typography.
+While we were unable to change the layout, we were able to take creatve license on the copy, color palette, and images.

 The comp given: